beeware/toga/docs/reference/style/pack.rst

 3. **Layout children**

-   If the element has no children, the final width of the element is set to the available width, and the final height of the element is set to the available height.

-   Otherwise, the element is a parent element, the final width is set to 0, and the children are laid out.

    If the parent element has a ``display`` value of ``row``, it is a **row box**, and child layout occurs as follows: